Solar + Battery vs Solar Only UK 2026

 - Reduced export: £108 (900 kWh at 12p)

-- Budget constraints: £5,500 is half the cost of combined system
+- Budget constraints: £5,500 is half the cost of a combined system

 - Maximising ROI: 350% vs 275% — solar-only returns more per pound invested